mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 Note that during joins, the size of the active list for some nodes may end up being larger than `A`.
 Similarly, P may end up with fewer links than `A` after an initial join.
-This follows [3] and tries to minimize fluttering in joins, leaving the active list pruning for the stabilization period of the protocol.
+This follows [3] and tries to minimize fluttering抖动 in joins, leaving the active list pruning for the stabilization period of the protocol.

 ### Leaving the Overlay

 In order to unsubscribe, the node can just leave the overlay by sending `DISCONNECT` messages to its active neighbors.
-References to the node in the various passive lists scattered across the overlay will be lazily pruned over time by the passive view management component of the protocol.
+References to the node in the various passive lists scattered分散 across the overlay will be lazily pruned over time by the passive view management component of the protocol.

-In order to facilitate fast clean up of departing nodes, we can also introduce a `LEAVE` message that eagerly propagates across the network.
+In order to facilitate促进 fast clean up of departing nodes, we can also introduce a `LEAVE` message that eagerly propagates across the network.
 A node that wants to unsubscribe from the topic, emits a `LEAVE` to its active list neighbors in place of `DISCONNECT`.
 Upon